TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 Create a Good Domain Bound Certificate (#2)
 ===========================================

+This certificate is for testing "2.
+Has a valid signature ".
+It is used in conjunction with the trust anchor certificate decribed in the previous section of this document.

-2. After the CA is created (or loaded), click "Create Leaf Cert" button.
+1. After the CA is created (or loaded), click "Create Leaf Cert" button.
 Enter the required values.
 Be sure to click the “Add Email to Alt Subject Names”.
 DO NOT add a password.